Thai Cuisine — Everything Old Is New Again in Bangkok Kitchens

 Until recently it was rare to find old dishes in restaurants

-Heritage cuisine is the food of one’s ancestors, a cuisine based upon recipes that have been passed down from one generation to the next, over decades and even centuries, still cooked the way they always have been.
+Heritage cuisine is the food of one’s ancestors, a cuisine based upon recipes that have been passed down from one generation to the next, over decades and even centuries, still cooked the way the dishes have always been.

-In Thai cuisine, in the kitchens of the rustic eateries and refined restaurants we’ve dined at in the country, some of these dishes may only be a few generations-old, while others may date back a couple or even a few hundred years.
+In Thai cuisine, in the kitchens of the rustic eateries and refined restaurants we’ve dined at in the country, some of these dishes may only be a few generations-old, while others may date back two hundred years.

-Heritage cuisine has long been served on the streets of Bangkok, at food stalls and small family-owned eateries but until recent years it was rare to find old dishes in Bangkok’s best restaurants, let alone the tourist restaurants that preferred to serve up the usual Thai standards that diners were more familiar with, like spring rolls and fish cakes and red and green curries.
+Heritage cuisine has long been served on the streets of Bangkok, at food stalls and small family-owned eateries, in the homes of aristocrats and the Royal Palace, but until recent years it was rare to find old dishes in Bangkok’s best restaurants, let alone the tourist restaurants that preferred to serve up the usual Thai standards which diners were more familiar with, such as fish cakes and red and green curries.

-Australian chef David Thompson’s Nahm restaurant in Bangkok, voted #1 in Asia’s 50 Best Restaurants awards in 2014, and Bo.lan, the restaurant of Thai chef Duangporn ‘Bo’ Songvisava and her Australian chef husband Dylan Jones, who had been protégés of Thompson’s at his restaurant Nahm in London, have been two of an increasing number of exceptions.
+Australian chef David Thompson’s Nahm restaurant in Bangkok, voted #1 in Asia’s 50 Best Restaurants awards in 2014, and Bo.lan, the restaurant of Thai chef Duangporn ‘Bo’ Songvisava and her Australian chef husband Dylan Jones, who had been protégés of Thompson’s at his restaurant Nahm in London, have been the exception until recently.

 Memorial books have been a source of old recipes

-Created as commemorative books to remember the dead and distributed at funerals, these memory books tell life stories that not only include biographies and family photos, but also what their recently deceased loved-one liked to cook.
+Created as commemorative books to remember the dead and distributed at funerals, these memory books tell life stories that not only include biographies and family photos, but also what their recently deceased loved-one liked to cook and eat.

 Proud, respectful Thais of all classes and levels of income produce and publish these funeral books to keep the spirit of their ancestor as much as their family’s cultural traditions alive.